georghe-crihan/macports-custom/README.md

-# Custom port files
+# Custom macports files

-To enable use from the macports _port_(1) shell, do the following:
+To enable use from the macports _port(1)_ shell, do the following:

 1. Edit (uncomment) the last line of _/opt/local/etc/macports/sources.conf_ to read